How to refresh the tired look of your Eyes and Upper Face – Surgical and Non-Surgical Options

 Are you investigating eyelid lift surgery or non-surgical eye area rejuvenation options?

 Depending on how they meet you, the first thing people usually notice about you is your face.
 It’s often also the first area of your body to show signs of ageing.
-Excessive sun exposure, environmental factors, and repeated expressions – along with daily grimaces or constant frowning can all cause the face to age, especially the eye area.
+Excessive sun exposure, environmental factors, and repeat expressions, can all contribute to facial ageing, especially the eye area.
 This can not only leave you looking tired but can also prematurely age you.

 If you are experiencing ageing eyelids you may have uneven sagging or puffiness of the skin above your eyes.
 Most likely, between the brow and eyelashes, as well as droopy eyebrows and/or puffy under-eye bags.
 The appearance of uneven upper eyelids can cause vision impediment, it can also look ‘awkward’ and is usually the sign that leads patients to consider a Blepharoplasty procedure.

 However, surgery is not the only option for improving ageing eyelids.
 There are non-surgical options that can help rejuvenate your eyes and give you a younger look with fewer wrinkles and lines.
 If your concern is crow’s feet, you may want to consider cosmetic injections or dermal fillers along with your eyelid lift.
 Alternatively, you may want to try some resurfacing techniques to stimulate new collagen.

 Do you need a Blepharoplasty (Eyelid Lift) or a combined Eyelid Lift with Anti-Ageing Injections

 Surgical options, often in combination with non-surgical skin rejuvenation treatments, include a variety of facial procedures.
 The most common for the upper face is an Eyelid Lift (Blepharoplasty) or a Brow Lift.

 Eyelid surgery may involve either an Upper Eyelid Lift, a Lower Eyelid Lift (for under-eye bags or puffy pouches under the eyes) or a Canthoplasty.

 What is an eyelid lift procedure (Blepharoplasty)?